mbalex99/rxjsfirebase/README.md

 #RXJS 5 (beta currently at Beta 2) wrapper around Firebase's API.

+Great with Angular2!
+Install using npm

+`npm install rxjsfirebase --save`

 **This project was built with TypeScript**
 To create an instance, you'll simply have to supply a native Firebase object to the constructor